CUBRID/cubrid-manual/en/sql/tuning.rst

 On the above, later lines of "Trace Statistics:" are the output of the query trace.
 The following are the items of trace statistics.

-*   time: the estimated time when this operation is performed.
-The unit is millisecond(ms)
-*   fetch: fetching count
-*   page: page count.
-*   ioread: I/O read count.
-*   rows: the read rows count while this operation is performed.

 **SELECT**

 *   time: total estimated time when this query is performed(ms)
-*   fetch: total fetch about this query
+*   fetch: total page fetching count about this query
 *   ioread: total I/O read count about this query. disk access count when the data is read

 **SCAN**

 *   heap: data scanning job without index

-    *   time, fetch, ioread: the estimated time(ms), fetched count and I/O read count in the heap of this operation
+    *   time, fetch, ioread: the estimated time(ms), page fetching count and I/O read count in the heap of this operation
     *   readrows: the number of read rows when this operation is performed
     *   rows: the number of result rows when this operation is performed

 *   btree: index scanning job

-    *   time, fetch, ioread: the estimated time(ms), fetched count and I/O read count in the btree of this operation
+    *   time, fetch, ioread: the estimated time(ms), page fetching count and I/O read count in the btree of this operation
     *   readkeys: the number of the keys which are read in btree when this operation is performed
+    *   filteredkeys: the number of the keys to which the key filter is applied from the read keys
-    *   rows: the number of result rows when this operation is performed
+    *   rows: the number of result rows when this operation is performed; the number of result rows to which key filter is applied

 *   lookup: data accessing job after index scanning

     *   time: the estimated time(ms) in this operation
-    *   rows: the number of the result rows in this operation
+    *   rows: the number of the result rows in this operation; the number of result rows to which the data filter is applied

 **GROUPBY**

 *   time: the estimated time(ms) in this operation
 *   sort: sorting or not
-*   page: the number of pages which is read in this operation
+*   page: the number of pages which is read in this operation; the number of used pages except the internal sorting buffer
 *   rows: the number of the result rows in this operation

 The above example can be output as JSON format.